-- Help or supervise your child to brush his teeth twice a day - For your child less than 3 years of age, brush his teeth. - For your child from 3 to 6 years of age, you should help him brush his teeth. - Talk to your dentist or dental hygienist about the best way to brush your child's teeth. - Floss your child's teeth at least once a day - Many cavities start between teeth. - Start cleaning between your child's teeth when the teeth are touching. - Talk to your dentist or dental hygienist about the best way to floss your child's teeth. - Use a pea-sized drop of fluoridated toothpaste for your child age 3 to 6 years of age - Fluoride helps to strengthen the tooth enamel. - Make sure your child does not swallow the toothpaste. - Talk to your dentist or dental hygienist about the use of toothpaste. - Check your child's teeth - Look for dull white spots or lines on the teeth.
-These may be on the necks of the teeth next to the gums. - Dark teeth are also a sign of tooth decay. - Make an appointment with a dentist right away if you see these signs. - See a dentist to treat your cavities - Bacteria that cause cavities can be passed on to your child. - Anything that has been in your mouth should not be put in your baby's mouth.
+Help or supervise your child to brush his teeth twice a day

+- For your child less than 3 years of age, brush his teeth. - For your child from 3 to 6 years of age, you should help him brush his teeth. - Talk to your dentist or dental hygienist about the best way to brush your child's teeth.

+Floss your child's teeth at least once a day

+- Many cavities start between teeth. - Start cleaning between your child's teeth when the teeth are touching. - Talk to your dentist or dental hygienist about the best way to floss your child's teeth.

+Use a pea-sized drop of fluoridated toothpaste for your child age 3 to 6 years of age

+- Fluoride helps to strengthen the tooth enamel. - Make sure your child does not swallow the toothpaste. - Talk to your dentist or dental hygienist about the use of toothpaste.

+• Check your child's teeth

+- Look for dull white spots or lines on the teeth.
+These may be on the necks of the teeth next to the gums. - Dark teeth are also a sign of tooth decay. - Make an appointment with a dentist right away if you see these signs.

+• See a dentist to treat your cavities

+- Bacteria that cause cavities can be passed on to your child. - Anything that has been in your mouth should not be put in your baby's mouth.

-- Take your child to see a dentist by 12 months of age or within 6 months of getting his first teeth - Cavities found early can be fixed more easily and cheaply. - Only a dentist can perform a complete dental exam, make a diagnosis of tooth decay or other dental disease and prescribe treatment options. - Offer healthy beverages - Offer only water between meals and snacks. - Milk or fortified soy beverage can be offered with meals or snacks.
-Offer small servings (125 mL or 4 oz) in an open cup.
-Children only need 500 mL or 16 oz per day. - Avoid or limit juice (125-175 mL or 4-6 oz per day for 4-6 year old).
-If offering juice, only offer it in an open cup when they are having a snack or a meal. - Fruit punch, pop and sport drinks are not recommended as they contribute to erosion of the enamel.
+• Take your child to see a dentist by 12 months of age or within 6 months of getting his first teeth

+- Cavities found early can be fixed more easily and cheaply. - Only a dentist can perform a complete dental exam, make a diagnosis of tooth decay or other dental disease and prescribe treatment options.

+Offer healthy beverages

+- Make water the drink of choice. - Offer only water between meals and snacks. - Other healthy drinks include white (unsweetened low-fat) milk and unsweetened fortified soy beverage.
+Offer 2 cups (500 mL) each day. - Offer milk or fortified soy beverage in an open cup. - Avoid or limit sugary beverages such as juice, pop, iced tea, and sport drinks.

-• Offer healthy snacks
+Offer healthy snacks

-- Give your child snacks with different flavours and textures. - Healthy snacks include 2 of the 4 food groups such as cheese, apples, carrot sticks, whole grain pita bread triangles and bean dip. - Snacking often on sugary, sticky, and starchy snacks will contribute to erosion of the enamel. - Keep snacks and meals 21/2-3 hours apart. - Avoid constant snacking throughout the day.
+- Give your child snacks that include a variety of healthy foods from Canada's Food Guide. - Healthy snacks should always include a vegetable or fruit.
+Try cheese and apples, carrot sticks and hummus, whole grain pita bread triangles and raw veggies with bean dip. - Snacking often on sugary, sticky, and starchy snacks will contribute to erosion of the enamel. - Keep snacks and meals 21⁄2-3 hours apart. - Avoid constant snacking throughout the day.